 Link to apply: http://explore.msujobs.msstate.edu/

-Screening of applicants will begin January 5, 2022 and continue until a suitable applicant is found.
-Applications must be made through the Mississippi State University Employment opportunities website via the following link: http://www.msujobs.msstate.edu/ (PARF Number ----).
-Applicants should also send (in a single pdf) a letter of application; CV; copies of unofficial transcripts (for all degrees); statements of 1) research, 2) teaching and mentoring, and 3) diversity, equity and inclusion (1 page each); and complete contact information for three professional references to:
+Screening of applicants will begin May 20, 2022 and will continue until a suitable applicant is found.
+Applications must be made through the Mississippi State University Careers website via the link https://explore.msujobs.msstate.edu/en-us/listing/ (PARF Number 503909).
+Applicants should also send (in a single pdf) a cover letter of application; curriculum vita; copies of transcripts (unofficial for all degrees); statements of 1) research, 2) outreach and teaching, and contact information for three references to:

 Department of Forestry

 Mississippi State University

 Applicants should redact social security numbers on transcripts prior to submitting online.